This guide was updated on November 24, 2019.

 Der Boiler – one of the most popular saunas in Berlin located in Kreuzberg.
 You’ll find a combination of traditional spa amenities plus plenty of darkroom adventures.
 There’s a nice bar on site with drinks and snacks.
 Very clean facilities, nice looking guys with a wide range of ages.
 It’s worth the 20€ entrance price and is open every day of the year.
 Address: Mehringdamm 34, 10961

 Note: there are SOOO many more cruising bars and kinky places in Berlin.
 Der Boiler is probably the top choice for sauna but we’ll let you explore the rest on your own!
-Some possible crusing options might include Tom’s Bar (downstairs), Sheune, Connection Club, Bull and well, the list goes on and on.
+Some possible cruising options might include Tom’s Bar (downstairs), Sheune, Connection Club, Bull and well, the list goes on and on.

 Popular Events in Berlin